j-d0g/mistral-7b-nli/0_PAPER.md

 This approach dramatically reduces the number of trainable parameters from $m \times n$ to $r \times (m + n)$, which is especially significant for large matrices in transformer models.

-**[TODO: Insert diagram of QLoRA architecture showing the original weight matrix, the low-rank decomposition, and how they combine during inference]**

 ### Ablation Studies & Hyper-Parameter Tuning